Remembering and Honoring Norman K. Gottwald

 Image: Norman Gottwald reads from the Song of Deborah during his scholar-activist encounter with Rabbi Michael Feinberg, May 2021.

-Norman was a friend, mentor and inspiration to so many.
-If Norman touched your life, we invite you to send a tribute to email@example.com.
-We will compile and publish these tributes here as we receive them.
-We will also use this page to gather audio-visual archives of Norman’s scholarship and teaching (scroll down).
+Tributes and Archives: Norman was a friend, mentor and inspiration to so many.
+If Norman touched your life, we invite you to send a tribute to firstname.lastname@example.org.
+We have been compiling and publishing these tributes as we receive them – see below.
+We will also use this page to gather audio-visual archives of Norman’s scholarship and teaching – scroll down below the tributes.
 If you have any to share, please send these as well!

-We also invite you to help us carry forward the vision that Norman sparked by donating to the Norman Gottwald Memorial Fund.
+Legacy Gifts: We invite you to help us carry forward the vision Norman’s vision for linking biblical scholarship and movement building by donating to the Norman Gottwald Memorial Fund.
 For details visit clbsj.org/donate.